PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 $ unalias <alias>
 ```

-To turn off for a single command:
+To turn off an alias for a single command, precede the command with a backslash:

 ```
 $ \<alias>
 ```

-Return to the **Word of caution** section above and try running `\icc` at the very end.
+Return to the **Word of caution** section above and try running `\icx` at the very end.

 ## The home keys system: Working with recent files